anutt12/CatFacts-Alexa-skill/README.md

 Place your desired Alexa's response as a String in the parenthesis after ".withSpeech".
 We will explore customizing a request handler later!

-__5. Create a Java Class in the Service package.
-In this example, we named it "OpenAPIService."__
+#### Create a Java Class in the Service package.
+__In this example, we named it "OpenAPIService."__
 This is where we access an open API providing cat facts.
 We used [Cat Facts API Documentation](https://alexwohlbruck.github.io/cat-facts/docs/).
 Alexa's method "withSpeech" in the HandlerInput class requires a String value.
 We decided to return Strings through our various methods in order to easily provide Alexa with the information we want returned.

-  - Create a method to retrieve information from the API:
+  • Create a method to retrieve information from the API:
   >

         public String getApiRequest() throws IOException, JSONException {